Noisy intermediate-scale quantum computing: Algorithms

 NISQ algorithms are quantum algorithms designed for quantum processors in the NISQ era.
 Common examples are the variational quantum eigensolver (VQE) and quantum approximate optimization algorithm (QAOA), which use NISQ devices but offload some calculations to classical processors.
 These algorithms have been successful in quantum chemistry and have potential applications in various fields including physics, materials science, data science, cryptography, biology, and finance.
 However, due to noise during circuit execution, they often require error mitigation techniques.
 These methods constitute a way of reducing the effect of noise by running a set of circuits and applying post-processing to the measured data.
 In contrast to quantum error correction, where errors are continuously detected and corrected during the run of the circuit, error mitigation can only use the outcome of the noisy circuits.

-The quantum hardware landscape
+Quantum hardware landscape

 Current NISQ devices typically contain between 50 and 1,000 physical qubits, with leading systems from IBM, Google, and other companies pushing these boundaries.
 However, these qubits are inherently "noisy" – they suffer from decoherence, gate errors, and measurement errors that accumulate during computation.
 Gate fidelities hover around 99-99.5% for single-qubit operations and 95–99% for two-qubit gates, which while impressive, still introduce significant errors in circuits with thousands of operations.

 The fundamental challenge lies in the exponential scaling of quantum noise.
 With error rates above 0.1% per gate, quantum circuits can execute approximately 1,000 gates before noise overwhelms the signal.
 This constraint severely limits the depth and complexity of algorithms that can be successfully implemented on current hardware, necessitating the development of specialized NISQ algorithms that work within these constraints.